 Tenet number two of the Equinox nutrition philosophy: Get your nutrients from food, not supplements.

-We've recently unveiled the new Equinox nutrition philosophy, comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
+The Equinox nutrition philosophy is comprised of 12 fundamental nutritional pillars, all of which support the health of your cells, and thus increase your body’s overall energy capabilities while decreasing acidity and inflammation.
 The result: A younger, healthier (and we bet, happier) you with a metabolic system that hums.
-We'll walk you through one pillar monthly (read the first here), and provide two recipes to help you put it into practice.
-Here, the second:
+Here, pillar 2:

 Find yourself darting from meeting to lunch appointment to gym class and back, day in and day out?
 Living on the run often means eating on the fly and your nutrition can take a hit.
 So you pop a supp (or six) as a quick fix, right?
 Not so fast.
 While this all-too-common remedy has its place — pregnant women and those with anemia, for example, can benefit from folic acid and iron supplements, respectively — when it comes to regular daily nutrition, your body is better off getting its nutrients in whole food form.